-Home / Feature / Summer Criterium Race Report #1 and #2
+Home / News / Trek CCC Summer Criterium Race Report #1 and #2

 After a long and cold winter with precious little to keep as entertained midweek, it was with much anticipation that CCC Summer Crits made a triumphant return for the 2024-25 season, with Trek Bicycles coming onboard as the major sponsor.
 And while I will endeavour to capture future rounds with all the blow-by-blow colour and complexion they deserve, a ‘greatest hits’ approach will have to suffice to see us through the first two rounds as I look to play catch up…